tmbb-japan/Riverpod-playground/README.md

 # theory_rvp

-This repository is a playground for putting riverpod in my head.
+This repository is a playground for putting the riverpod in my head.

 ## what is the riverpod
 To understand this question, you need to know what **statementManagement** is.  <br>